Five-time champions Italy conclude their Group B campaign in Maribor against co-hosts Slovenia.

 • Italy have participated in 11 of the 13 final tournaments since 1998, missing out only in 1998 and 2011.
 They have reached the semi-finals or better in six of those previous ten appearances, claiming the trophy in 2000 and 2004.

 • Italy were also champions for three tournaments running between 1992 and 1996, and reached the 1986 final.

 • The Azzurrini qualified automatically for the 2019 finals as hosts, but were unable to progress beyond the group stage despite winning two of their three fixtures, beating both Spain and Belgium 3-1 either side of a costly 1-0 loss to Poland.
 They finished level with eventual champions Spain and Poland on six points, with Spain progressing to the semi-finals by virtue of their superior record in matches between the three teams.

-• Despite those victories in 2019, Italy had won only five of their previous 11 matches in the final tournament before Matchday 1 (D1 L5).
+• Despite those victories in 2019, Italy have won only five of their last 13 matches in the final tournament (D3 L5).

 • In qualifying for the 2021 finals, Paolo Nicolato – who replaced Luigi Di Biagio in July 2019 – guided the Azzurrini to first place in Group 1, his team picking up 25 points from their ten matches (W8 D1 L1) to finish four ahead of Iceland.
 Italy's sole defeat was a 3-0 reverse in Sweden on 8 September 2020; they won their last four matches, scoring four goals against Luxembourg (4-0) and Sweden (4-1) in the final two.